ec-jrc/lisflood-code/3_step3_preparing-setting-file/index.md

   -   An (empty) directory where all model data can be written exists

 If this is all true, the settings file can be prepared very quickly by editing the items in the 'lfuser' element.
 The following is a detailed description of the different sections of the 'lfuser' element.
 The present LISFLOOD version contains process-related parameters (not taking into account the parameters that are defined through the maps).
 These are all defined in the 'lfuser' element, and default values are given for each of them.
 Even though *any* of these parameters can be treated as calibration constants, doing so for *all* of them would lead to serious over-parameterisation problems.
 In the description of these parameters we will therefore provide some suggestions as to which parameters should be used for calibration, and which one are better left untouched.

+For simplicity reasons, we suggest to follow the following steps:
+1)	specify the file path
+2)	time related specifications
+3) 	parameter options
+4)	chose optional model routines (which ones are available; what they do; and how to “activate” them)

 ### Time-related constants